LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/Nitrogen/state_popup.md

 ### Interactive controls

-> **Switching Component Attributes:** Use the **dropdown menu** in the top-left corner of the chart to toggle between the nitrogen species and the individual metrics that define the overall grade (such as switching between *Median* and *95th Percentile* states).
+> **Switching component attributes:** Use the **dropdown menu** in the top-left corner of the chart to toggle between the nitrogen species and the individual metrics that define the overall grade (such as switching between *Median* and *95th Percentile* states).

 The horizontal scale, site rankings, and colour bands will update based on your selection.
 Hover over any site marker to view the precise recorded values.